06c00306-614f-4b6a-89c0-9f495ffba9a5/Owasp/README.md

 ## Introduction
 - Personal Notes with Web Security Academy Notes Combined using Artificial Intelligence.
 - This repository is actively maintained by Security Researchers who are experts in the field.
-- This repository is a place where developers and penetration testers can use to assist with operations.
+- This repository contains the information required to assist with application security operations.
-- This is only the start of something big, our goal is put hacktricks out of business
+- This is only the start of something big, our goal is put hacktricks out of business.
+- Hope you enjoy, please drop us a star if you would like more content.

 ![image](https://github.com/user-attachments/assets/5fb062f3-9cf2-4127-b597-db64d5641913)